Jacob Wallenberg

-Jacob Wallenberg (born 13 January 1956) is a Swedish banker and industrialist, currently serving as a board member for multiple companies.
-The Guardian has once quoted him as the prince in Sweden's royal family of finance.
+Jacob Wallenberg (born 13 January 1956) is a Swedish banker and industrialist from the Wallenberg family who currently serves as a board member for multiple companies.
+He was described by The Guardian as a “prince in Sweden's royal family of finance”.

 Biography

-Early life
+Early life and education

-Wallenberg was born in 1956 in Stockholm.
-His father, Peter Wallenberg, Sr., was a banker.
-His mother is Suzanne Fleming Grevillius.
-He is a member of the prominent Swedish Wallenberg family.

-Education

-Wallenberg holds a B.Sc.
-Economics and M.B.A. from the Wharton Business School, University of Pennsylvania.
-Wallenberg attended the Royal Swedish Naval Academy and is today an Officer in the Royal Swedish Naval Reserve.
+Wallenberg was born in Stockholm in 1956 into the Wallenberg family, the son of banker Peter Wallenberg Sr. and Suzanne Fleming Grevillius.
+He was educated at the Wharton School of the University of Pennsylvania, receiving a BS in economics in 1980 and an MBA in 1981.
+He also studied at the Royal Swedish Naval Academy and is a reserve officer in the Swedish Navy.

 Career

-Jacob Wallenberg was the Chairman of Skandinaviska Enskilda Banken.
-(SEB) from 1998 to 2005 and Vice Chairman from 2005 to 2014.
-He was the CEO of the Bank in 1997 and EvP and in charge of Corporate and Investment banking 1995-1996.
-Wallenberg has been Vice Chairman of Atlas Copco, SAS Group, Stora Enso and served on the board of The Coca-Cola Company, Electrolux, WM-data and Stockholm Chamber of Commerce.
+Jacob Wallenberg was Chairman of Skandinaviska Enskilda Banken (SEB) from 1998 to 2005 and Vice Chairman from 2005 to 2014.
+He was CEO of the bank in 1997, and, between 1995 and 1996, served as EVP and head of corporate and investment banking.
+Wallenberg has also served as Vice Chairman of Atlas Copco, SAS Group, and Stora Enso, and has served on the boards of The Coca-Cola Company, Electrolux, WM-data, and the Stockholm Chamber of Commerce.

 Jacob Wallenberg is Chairman of the Board of Investor AB, a lead shareholder of Nordic-based global companies.
-He is Vice Chairman of ABB, Ericsson AB, FAM AB and Patricia Industries.
-Wallenberg also serves on the Board of Nasdaq Inc. Knut and Alice Wallenberg Foundation and a couple of other Wallenberg Foundations and Stockholm School of Economics.
-He is a member of the steering committee of Bilderberg Group, ERT, the European Round Table of Industrialists and the advisory board of Tsinghua University School of Economics and Management.
+He is Vice Chairman of ABB, Ericsson AB, FAM AB, and Patricia Industries.
+Wallenberg also serves on the boards of Nasdaq Inc, the Knut and Alice Wallenberg Foundation, various other Wallenberg family foundations, and the Stockholm School of Economics.
+He is a member of the steering committee of the Bilderberg Group, the European Round Table of Industrialists, and the advisory board of the Tsinghua University School of Economics and Management.
 He is also member of the Trilateral Commission.
-Wallenberg is Honorary Chairman of IBLAC, the Mayor of Shanghai’s International Business Leaders Advisory Council.
+Wallenberg is Honorary Chairman of the Mayor of Shanghai’s International Business Leaders Advisory Council (IBLAC).

+Family

+He is the son of Peter Wallenberg Sr. and Suzanne Fleming (née Grevillius).

+In 1986 Wallenberg married Marie Wehtje, a daughter of civil engineer Urban Wehtje of the Wehtje family, and Merete Wehtje (née Bylandt-Grøn, in Denmark).
+Their marriage produced three children, born in 1988, 1989 and 1990.
+They divorced in 2008.
+Since 2014, he has been married to Annika Levin.